PRESLAYSA WILLIAMS

 I am sure you have been asked this before.
 Why romance?

 Romance is all about hope and the happily ever after.
-I want to show how love is powerful, not only for the love interests, but for every other aspect of their lives.
-Love makes them better people inside and out.
-That’s the power of the romance genre (and the power of love).
+I want to show how love is powerful,

 What is it important that your books feature an ‘Afro-Filipina twist’?